earaujoassis/evolve/README.md

 # Evolve: a C library for metaheuristics algorithms

-Version 0.0.9 // Copyright 2012 Éwerton Assis (earaujoassis at gmail dot com)
+Version 0.0.9 // Copyright 2012-2013 Ewerton Assis (earaujoassis at gmail dot com).

 Please refer to the included **LICENCE file** for terms of use.